OSGeo/gdal/gdal/doc/source/programs/gdaldem.rst

     If specified, the slope will be expressed as percent slope.
 Otherwise, it is expressed as degrees

-.. option:: -s <scale>
+:option:`-s`

-    Rratio of vertical units to horizontal.
+    Ratio of vertical units to horizontal.
 If the horizontal unit of the source DEM is degrees (e.g Lat/Long WGS84 projection), you can use scale=111120 if the vertical units are meters (or scale=370400 if they are in feet).

 aspect
 ^^^^^^